pipedrive/example-apps/apps/remix-cars-service/README.md

 Use **generated** project URL in Marketplace Manager for custom surfaces, i.e.
 - set `https://remix-cars-service.vercel.app/list` as Iframe URL for Custom Surface Panel.
 - set `https://remix-cars-service.vercel.app/details` as Iframe URL for Custom Surface Modal.
+The name of surface should be set as **Details**, otherwise it won't be opened from Custom Surface Panel with SDK command
 - set `https://remix-cars-service.vercel.app/settings` as Iframe URL for Settings page

 ### Known issues